cs123-stanford/cs123-stanford-2023/docs/course-material/lab-2.rst

 [TODO: gif]

 Step 7.
-Connect and calibrate electronics for second robot arm
+Connect and calibrate electronics for second right robot arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Make sure that both arms are right-hand-sided (3d printed parts are marked with R and L)

 .. raw:: html